Casablanca (film): Writing

 In the play, the Ilsa character is an American named Lois Meredith; she does not meet Laszlo until after her relationship with Rick in Paris has ended.
 Rick is a lawyer.
-The play (set entirely in the cafe) ends with Rick sending Lois and Laszlo to the airport.
+The play (set entirely in the café) ends with Rick sending Lois and Laszlo to the airport.
 To make Rick's motivation more believable, Wallis, Curtiz, and the screenwriters decided to set the film before the attack on Pearl Harbor.